rug-compling/dact/manual/index.md

 you can install Dact with the following commands:

 ~~~
-# Ensure that the Flathub repois available
+# Ensure that the Flathub repos available
 flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo

 # Add the Dact flatpak repo.